jisrael-R/password-generator-js/README.md

 You'll be guided through a series of prompts and alerts in order to create your desired Password.

-check link below to generate your random password. https://jisrael-r.github.io/password-generator-js/
+check the link below to generate your random password. https://jisrael-r.github.io/password-generator-js/

 <img src= "Assets/img:readme/promp.png">